Line (geometry)

 In geometry, a straight line, usually abbreviated line, is an infinitely long object with no width, depth, or curvature.
-It is a special case of a curve and an idealization of such physical objects as a straightedge, a taut string, or a ray of light.
+It is a special case of a curve and an idealisation of such physical objects as a straightedge, a taut string, or a ray of light.
 Lines are spaces of dimension one, which may be embedded in spaces of dimension two, three, or higher.
 The word line may also refer, in everyday life, to a line segment, which is a part of a line delimited by two points (its endpoints).

 Euclid's Elements defines a straight line as a "breadthless length" that "lies evenly with respect to the points on itself", and introduced several postulates as basic unprovable properties on which the rest of geometry was established.
 Euclidean line and Euclidean geometry are terms introduced to avoid confusion with generalizations introduced since the end of the 19th century, such as non-Euclidean, projective, and affine geometry.